MinhQuangSATT/SATT210504_LeHuynhMinhQuang_Selenium1/README.md

 Or if you want to run parallel all Test cases :
 - Open testng.xml by Intellij.
-- Config the 'thread-count' option as many as you want to run Test Cases as the same time.
+- Config the 'thread-count' option as many as you want to run Test Cases at the same time.
 - Run testng.xml

 To see the report result of test cases , you can :